Photo: Unknown (prototype asset) / project prototype

 FAQ

 Is Japan expensive?
-Less expensive than European equivalents for comparable quality — a mid-range hotel in Tokyo (¥15,000–30,000/night, €95–190) is equivalent to a 3–4 star hotel in Paris or London for significantly less.
-The extraordinary Japan Rail Pass (¥50,000–80,000 for 7–21 days, the most efficient way to travel between cities — the extraordinary unlimited Shinkansen access) represents the largest single cost.
-The extraordinary food value (the extraordinary ¥1,000 lunch — the most extraordinary restaurant quality at ¥1,000 (€6) is available everywhere in Japan, the most extraordinary restaurant value in the developed world) means food costs significantly less than Europe.
+Less expensive than European equivalents for comparable quality — a mid-range hotel in Tokyo (¥15,000–30,000/night, €95–190) is comparable to a 3–4 star hotel in Paris or London for significantly less.
+The Japan Rail Pass (¥50,000–80,000 for 7–21 days, the most efficient way to travel between cities thanks to unlimited Shinkansen access) is typically the largest single cost.
+Food is also excellent value — a ¥1,000 (€6) lunch delivers restaurant quality available almost everywhere in the country, among the best food value in the developed world.